JoelBenton/Final-Year-Project-RideShare/Docs/ApiDocumentation.md

   - Attaches the user information and current refresh token to the request object.

 ## Error Handling
 - **400 Validation Error**: Indicates a variables validation has failed.
-Eg. No DeviceId or UserID.
+Eg. No DeviceId or UserID. / Bad Request.
 - **401 Unauthorized**: Indicates missing or invalid authentication credentials.
 - **403 Forbidden**: Indicates expired or invalid tokens.
 - **500 Internal Server Error**: Indicates a server-side error.